Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid

-With addition of $^{4}$He, in the range 17.96 to 19.01\,nm$^{-2}$, there is a sharp increase of magnetization in the low temperature limit in Fig.~\ref{fig:Susceptibility}\,(c,d) (note different vertical scales among the plots), attributable to $^{3}$He localisation.
-Signatures of the onset of Fermi degeneracy persist in the deviations from Curie law on cooling from 600\,mK, and can by fit to a Fermi gas, to infer the effective $T_F$, and $^{3}$He band mass, see Supplementary Material.
-We attribute this to quantum tunnelling of $^{3}$He in a solid $^{4}$He matrix with typical band mass of order 5 times the bare $^{3}$He mass.
-Over this coverage range the magnetisation is extremely well described over the full temperature range from 600 mK to 200 {$\mu$}K by a power law dependence, $1/T^\alpha$ with $\alpha\approx0.9$.
-Examples of the fitting are shown in Fig.~\ref{fig:He_power_law_fit} and the dependence of $\alpha$ on $^3$He concentration in Fig.~S6.
-It is intriguing that this temperature dependence is similar to that observed in P doped Si on the insulating side of the metal-insulator transition \cite{Sarachik1986,Bhatt1982,Sachdev1989,Dobrosavljevic1994,Schlager1997,Paalanen1988},
+With addition of $^{4}$He, in the range 17.96 to 19.01\,nm$^{-2}$, there is a sharp increase of magnetization in the low temperature limit in Fig.~\ref{fig:Susceptibility}\,(c,d) (note different vertical scale of Fig.~\ref{fig:Susceptibility}\,(c) compared to Fig.~\ref{fig:Susceptibility}\,(a)).
+This signifies that the state of the host $^{4}$He is now solid.
+However, the susceptibility of the $^{3}$He does not follow a simple Curie law as would be expected for full localization of $^{3}$He impurities.
+At high temperatures, Fig.~\ref{fig:Susceptibility}\,(d), the initial reduction on cooling from 600\,mK of $\chi T/\chi_0$ below the classical Curie value can be understood in terms of quantum degeneracy arising from the quantum tunneling of $^{3}$He impuritons in a solid $^{4}$He matrix.
+Thus, a fit to a Fermi gas determines an effective degeneracy temperature $T_F$, typically 50\,mK, and $^{3}$He band mass, of order 5 times the bare $^{3}$He mass, see~\cite{SM} Fig.~S5.
+It is striking that, over this coverage range, the magnetization is extremely well described by a power law dependence, $1/T^\alpha$ with $\alpha\approx0.9$; this extends over the full temperature range from 600\,mK to 200\,{$\mu$}K. Examples of the fitting are shown in Fig.~\ref{fig:He_power_law_fit} and the dependence of $\alpha$ on $^3$He concentration in Fig.~S6.
+It is intriguing that this temperature dependence is similar to that observed in P doped Si on the insulating side of the metal-insulator transition~\cite{Sarachik1986,Bhatt1982,Sachdev1989,Dobrosavljevic1994,Schlager1997,Paalanen1988}.

-Above 19\,nm$^{-2}$, the low temperature localised fraction steadily decreases towards zero at 20.0\,nm$^{-2}$.
-This is consistent with the progressive promotion of an increased proportion of $^{3}$He to the third layer.
-At a coverage 20.75\,nm$^{-2}$, all $^{3}$He is promoted to the third layer, on top of a solid $^{4}$He second layer, as indicated by a Pauli susceptibility with a tiny fraction of localised spins (0.61\%).
-The conclusion from the magnetisation measurements is that the second layer is solid above around 18\,nm$^{-2}$.
-As far as the structure of this solid is concerned, the spin-lattice relaxation time anomaly provides a signature of the 7/12 superlattice.
+From 19\,nm$^{-2}$ to 19.93\,nm$^{-2}$, Fig.~\ref{fig:Susceptibility}\,(e,f), the proportion of localized $^{3}$He steadily decreases, as indicated by the zero temperature intercept in Fig.~\ref{fig:Susceptibility}\,(f).
+This implies that the impuriton behavior inside the incommensurate solid differs from that in the vicinity of commensuration.
+The $^3$He tunneling rate is expected to be influenced by its atomic wave function normal to the surface~\cite{Saunders1992}.
+Thus, the observation is consistent with a gradual shift of the $^3$He away from the graphite substrate, until, at the coverage 20.75\,nm$^{-2}$, Fig.~\ref{fig:Susceptibility}\,(g,h), the $^{3}$He is promoted to the third layer, on top of a solid $^{4}$He second layer.
+This is indicated by a Pauli susceptibility with a tiny fraction of localized spins (0.61\%).
+In summary, the conclusion from the magnetization measurements is that the second layer is solid above around 18\,nm$^{-2}$.
+As far as the structure of this solid is concerned, the spin-lattice relaxation time anomaly provides a signature of 7/12 superlattice commensuration.